codeselfstudy/Asteroid-API-Example/README.md

 ## Questions?

 If you have questions, you can post them in <a href="http://codeselfstudy.com/forum">the forum</a> or ask them at <a href="http://www.meetup.com/codeselfstudy/">our next meetup</a>.

+## Images

+The included images are from NASA and are in the public domain.